 The key here, as would be the case with other circumstances leading to premarital counseling lasting longer, is communication.
 It will help partners understand one another’s beliefs and practices.

 It is good to marry someone who is of the same religion as you.
 See this post for more.

 Issues With Family

-It is important to make sure tha at you are both on the same page when it comes to premarital counselling – understanding one another’s beliefs and practices will help partners come together in their marriage.
+It is important to make sure that you are both on the same page when it comes to premarital counseling – understanding one another’s beliefs and practices will help partners come together in their marriage.

 Pre-marriage counseling should not be about pleasing or disappointing parents, but rather working towards a lifelong partnership with your partner who understands you and your beliefs.

-Research has found that premarital counselling sessions can vary in length due to the nature of an individual’s or couple’s circumstances.
+Research has found that premarital counseling sessions can vary in length due to the nature of an individual’s or couple’s circumstances.

 This is because pre-marriage therapy does not always have one set timeframe but rather it will depend on what work needs to be done with a couple.

-Pre-marital counselling is not a one size fits all type of therapy, which means that premarital counseling sessions are different for every couple.
+Pre-marital counseling is not a one size fits all type of therapy, which means that premarital counseling sessions are different for every couple.
 It may take longer than six months in some cases to work through certain issues or concerns.
-This can mean premarriage counselling will last anywhere from two weeks up to six months long depending on the couple.
+This can mean premarriage counseling will last anywhere from two weeks up to six months long depending on the couple.

-You should note that premarital counselling is never a quick fix.
+You should note that premarital counseling is never a quick fix.